Efficient Temporal Sentence Grounding in Videos with Multi-Teacher Knowledge Distillation: Introduction

 \section{Introduction}

 Temporal Sentence Grounding in Videos (TSGV), which aims to ground a temporal segment in an untrimmed video with a natural language query, has drawn widespread attention over the past few years \cite{10075491}.
 There is a clear trend that top-performing models are becoming larger with numerous parameters.
 Additionally, the recent work shows that accuracy in TSGV tasks has reached a bottleneck period, while the combination of complex networks and multiple structures is becoming more prevalent to further improve the ability of the model, which will cause an expansion of the model size.
-However, the heavy resource cost required by the approaches restricts their applications to platforms and devices with limited computational capability and low memory storage.
+However, the heavy resource cost required by the approaches restricts their applications.